Disclosure: This content is reader-supported, which means if you click on some of our links that we may earn a commission.

 For individuals and really small teams managing basic documents, using a cloud storage tool like Dropbox is fine.
 But when you’re ready to scale, and your needs become more advanced, upgrade to a true DMS software.

-Fluix is an all-in-one solution for document management and workflow automation.
-Teams across all industries are using this platform to optimize their business process.
+Fluix is an all-in-one solution for document management and workflow automation across all industries.

 - Pre-configured document routing